Forgotten Realms: Demon Stone

-Forgotten Realms: Demon Stone is a video game that was released in 2004 for PlayStation 2, Xbox and Windows PC.
+Forgotten Realms: Demon Stone is an action role-playing video game released in 2004 for PlayStation 2, Xbox and Microsoft Windows.
 It is set in the Forgotten Realms campaign setting for Dungeons & Dragons (D&D).
 The story was written by R.A.
 Salvatore and features the voices of Patrick Stewart as Khelben "Blackstaff" Arunsun and Michael Clarke Duncan as Ygorl.

+Updated versions of Demon Stone and Dragonshard were released for the PC in August 2025.

 Synopsis

 Characters and setting

-There are three playable characters in Forgotten Realms: Demon Stone, each with his or her own unique abilities: the fighter Rannek, is a master of melee combat; the sorcerer Illius, can cast spells over long range; and a half-drow, half-wood-elf rogue named Zhai easily vanishes into the shadows before sneaking up on her enemy for the kill.
+There are three playable characters in Forgotten Realms: Demon Stone, each with their own unique abilities: the fighter Rannek who is a master of melee combat, the sorcerer Illius who can cast spells over long range, and the half-drow, half-wood-elf rogue Zhai who can vanish into the shadows for a stealthy kill.

 The two villains are equally enemies of the heroes and of each other.
 The first villain—Ygorl—is the leader of the Slaad army.
 Cireka, general of the Githyanki, is the second.
-The game's introduction explains that the only thing keeping each of them from taking over the realm is their hatred of each other.
+The game's introduction explains that the only thing keeping each of them from taking over the realm is their hatred for each other.
 Fearing that the realm would be at the mercy of whichever villain was victorious, the great mage Khelben Blackstaff sealed them both within a Demon Stone.

 The story develops as the three heroes battle two orc armies near the jewel-rich Gemspark Mines.
 A great red dragon, sent by Ygorl, leads the group to these mines.
 Once there, they unwittingly release Ygorl and Cireka from the Demon Stone and into the world.
 The three heroes must undo their mistake by joining forces to right the wrong they caused.